Action is the primary key: a categorical framework for episodic memories and logical reasoning: Functor between cognitive-logs

 \subsection{S-logs or scenario-logs as references}

-One of the simplest logical inference might be $1+1=2$.
-However, this formula is invalid in Boolean algebra.
-This simple example shows that ``absolute logic" does not exist; instead we ``refer to rules."
+One of the simplest logical inferences might be $1+1=2$.
+However, even this simple formula is invalid in Boolean algebra.
+This simple example shows that ``absolute logic" does not exist; instead, we ``refer to rules."

-We perform various complex logical inferences: future prediction based on physical laws, judgement applying ethical rules, and constructing a new idea by joining multiple laws and rules.
-All of these inferences are based on ``comparison with laws and rules."
-In a broader sense, laws and rules are ``reference scenarios."
-Logical reasoning is implemented as a comparison between an episode and reference scenarios.
-These episodes and scenarios are represented with e-logs; hence, the comparison between them is a functor.
-Completeness of a functor represents the similarity between an episode and a scenario.

-Considering the above, s-logs or scenario-logs are presented as categories that have the same structure as e-logs.
-This definition is not strict.
-Just as we refer to our own experiences, an e-log that depicts a concrete episode can be used as a reference.